MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 Before you begin, make sure that the following prerequisites are completed:

 - You have access to an Azure Stack HCI cluster that is deployed and registered.
-- You have access to a cluster shared volume (CSV) on the cluster.
-Make sure that the Windows Data Deduplication feature isn't enabled on the CSV already.
+- You have the cluster shared volume (CSV) created on the cluster and you have access to it.
+Make sure that the Windows Data Deduplication feature isn't enabled on the CSV.

 ## Use ReFS deduplication and compression